csc-training/geocomputing/R/puhti/README.md

 	* `--mem-per-cpu=1000` reserves memory per core
 	* `srun apptainer_wrapper exec RMPISNOW --no-save --slave -f Calc_contours_future_cluster.R` starts `RMPISNOW` which enables using several nodes. `RMPISNOW` can not be tested from Rstudio.
 *  [02_parallel_future/Calc_contours_future_cluster.R](02_parallel_future/Calc_contours_future_cluster.R)
-	* Note how cluster is started, processes divided to workers with `future-map()` and cluster is stopped.
+	* Note in the end of the script how cluster is started, processes divided to workers with `future-map()` and cluster is stopped.
 	* For looped has been removed, each worker calculates one file.
 	* Optional, compare to [03_parallel_snow/Calc_contours_snow.R](03_parallel_snow/Calc_contours_snow.R). `future` package takes care of exporting variables and libraries to workers itself, in `snow` and `parallel` it is user's responsibility.